-2010 economic package contradictory Calderon is recessive and
+Contradictory economic package Calderon 2010, is recessive and

-Oaxaca, Mexico.- economic package presented by the Federal Government for 2010 is framed in a recessive economic policy, not encourage economic recovery, but will deepen the recession affecting the country, defined Kato Dr. Luis Maldonado, professor-researcher Department of Economics at the Autonomous Metropolitan University (UAM).
+Oaxaca, México.- The economic package presented by the Federal Government for 2010 is part of a recessive economic policy, not encourage economic recovery, but will deepen the recession affecting the country, defined Kato Dr. Luis Maldonado, professor-researcher Department of Economics at the Universidad Autónoma Metropolitana (UAM).

-Academic Unit of Atzcapotzalco stated that by 2010 the Federal Government will implement increases to the price of gasoline, electricity, gas and also in the budget package will propose a tax of two percent for the fight against poverty, which become real terms an increase of Value Added Tax (VAT).
+Academician of the Azcapotzalco Unit stated that by 2010 the Federal Government will implement increases the price of gasoline, electricity, gas and also in the budget package will propose a tax of two percent to combat poverty in become real terms increased Value Added Tax (VAT).

-The researcher said that the disappearance of the three secretaries of state -Tourism, Land Reform and Function publication is not based on a study for efficient governance and is contrary to the countercyclical policies that apply in times of crisis, the that should be prioritized employment, when this action increases unemployment.
+The researcher said that the disappearance of the three secretaries of state -Tourism, Land Reform and case- not based on a study for efficient public management and is contrary to the countercyclical policies that apply in times of crisis, in that should be prioritized employment, when this action increases unemployment.

-Cancellation of the Ministry of Tourism, he said, is contrary to the needs to boost the presence of visitors to Mexico, as well as the reasons for this dependence, whose purpose was to develop and transform the country into a major destination was created worldwide.
+Cancellation of the Ministry of Tourism, he said, is contrary to the needs of boosting the presence of visitors to Mexico, as well as the reasons for this dependence, whose purpose was to develop and turn the country into a major destination was created worldwide.

-He also said that is nonsense to suggest that the work of the Ministry of Public Service to be absorbed by the Comptroller General of the Federation under this institution under the Federal Executive, in this course is not suitable to be the same government to audit and transparent governance.
-In this case the functions should correspond to the Superior Audit of the Federation.
+He also noted that is nonsense to suggest that the work of the Secretariat of Public Service is absorbed by the Comptroller General of the Federation, under this institution depends on the Federal Executive, in this assumption is not appropriate to make the same government to audit and transparent governance.
+In this case the functions should correspond to the Superior Audit Office.

-About claims that the economic package for next year is focused on fighting poverty, Kato Maldonado stated that this is a fallacy, because it has the same welfarist features that has deprived the government policy and that does not solve problems background of poverty.
+About assertions that the economic package for next year is focused on fighting poverty, Kato Maldonado said that this is a fallacy, because it has the same handout features deprived in government policy and that does not solve problems background of poverty.

-According to the researcher what is proposed for 2010 is "less government", plus taxes and the allocation of resources "drabs" programs and actions that demand the economic reality of Mexico, so that "the population is paying the waste of surplus resources we had for the high oil prices a few years ago. "
+According to the researcher what is proposed for 2010 is "less government", plus tax and the allocation of resources "and drabs" programs and actions that demand the economic reality of Mexico, so that "the population is paying the waste of surplus resources we had about high oil prices a few years ago. "